To Concentrate -- or Not

 To specialize or not?
 It’s always a question, no matter the profession.
 And then, of course, specialize in what?
 Students may choose a concentration in their second year.
 The choices: civil litigation, intellectual property, business and financial services, health and biomedical, international, or labor and employment.

-Suffolk was ahead of the pack in developing concentrations, initiating its first in the late 1990s (intellectual property), and adding its sixth (labor and employment law) in 2011.
+Suffolk was ahead of the pack in developing concentrations, initiating its first in the late 1990s (intellectual property).
 It also launched the first health and biomedical law concentration in Massachusetts.

 Not a Requirement, But…